packjpg/packJPG/Readme.txt

 development of packJPG with his extensive knowledge in the field of data compression.
 Without his advice, packJPG would not be possible.

-The official homepage of packJPG is currently maintained by Hochschule Aalen staff.
+The official developer blog for packJPG is hosted by encode.ru.

 packJPG logo and icon are designed by Michael Kaufmann.